jfinkhaeuser/meta/README.md

 Some of these bits of code started out as mental exercises, so there's no guarantee for usefulness implied in providing them.
 See COPYING for details.

+1. There are external dependencies, but only for testing:
+  - `CppUnit` for the unit test framework.
+  - `boost::posix_time` for tests involving timing.